Frequently Asked Questions

 Experts say this is unlikely.
 Watch LSU coronavirus expert Dr. Joel Baines talk about this in a short video.

-- If you develop symptoms, immediately contact the Student Health Center or your health care provider.
+No, you will not need to quarantine after ariving in the U.S. If you begin to experience any signs or symptoms, please contact the Student Health Center or a health care provider.

 Those people who were identified as being close contacts of a person who has tested positive will be notified.
 They will be directed to reach out to their healthcare provider.